 Wednesday 27 September 2023, 12:12pm

-The brain has developed mental processes to simplify our ways of thinking.
+The brain has developed mental processes to simplify the way we think.
 But at what cost?
-Unfortunately, the stereotypical way of thinking lies in the unconscious and almost always impacts the most vulnerable.
+Unfortunately, stereotypical thinking lies in the unconscious and almost always impacts the most vulnerable.

-It is probably comfortable not to talk about it, as when judgmental thinking comes into play, assumptions are simplified.
-But if stereotypes are assumptions based on faulty reasoning, then perhaps you would like to know that jumping to conclusion is a mental pattern seen in those who don't hold much information or feel overconfident and disregard the value of self-doubt. could this be you?
+It’s probably more comfortable not to talk about it.
+When judgmental thinking comes into play, assumptions are simplified.
+But if stereotypes are assumptions based on faulty reasoning, then you should know that jumping to conclusions is a mental pattern seen in people who either lack information or feel overconfident and disregard the value of self-doubt.
+Could this be you?

-Even though reasoning is meant to be an effortless experience, the brain takes up about twenty percent, or 300 of a resting body's 1300 calories a day, requires a calorie and a half per minute while neurons need twenty-five percent of the total body glucose.
+Even though reasoning is meant to be an effortless experience, the brain consumes about twenty percent — or 300 — of a resting body's 1,300 calories a day.
+It requires about one and a half calories per minute, while neurons demand twenty-five percent of the body’s total glucose supply.

-No wonder mental performance fluctuates from task to task and physical effort, or sleep deprivation has a direct effect on our ability to concentrate.
-Suddenly, when feeling under stress, the mental switch triggers a demanding mindset, at which point reasoning turns into a judgmental way of thinking.
+No wonder mental performance fluctuates from task to task, and physical effort or sleep deprivation impacts our ability to concentrate.
+Under stress, a mental switch may trigger a demanding mindset, at which point, reasoning can shift to a judgmental way of thinking.

 Not so fast

-Stress is perhaps the number one factor meant to keep our mental energy in motion, creating relevant mental reactions.
-We know that its impact is not as gentle as this paragraph may suggest, but the link to attitudes towards oneself and others justifies its high position in the awareness chart.
+Stress is perhaps the number one factor keeping the mental energy in motion, generating relevant mental reactions.
+Its impact is not as gentle as this paragraph may suggest, but its influence on attitudes — toward oneself and others — justifies its high position on the awareness chart.

-This is how attitudes gain momentum, engaging the mind in a meaning-making scenario.
-We need to describe ways we can relate to our own experience.
-Positive attitudes are the green light for acceptance, whereas negative attitudes paint rejection in bright red.
-Understanding the triggers for distress or well-being helps prevent unwanted reactions and allows to better relate to your state of mind.
+Here is how attitudes gain momentum, engaging the mind in meaning-making scenarios.
+We need ways to relate to our own experience.
+Positive attitudes act as the green light for acceptance, while negative attitudes paint rejection in bright red.
+Understanding the triggers for distress or well-being helps prevent unwanted reactions and allows us to better relate to our state of mind.

 Time to make a change

-How do feelings get a voice and why do opinions need to resonate with our actions?
-Judgmental attitudes don't only describe the living experience but also motivate action.
+How do feelings get a voice?
+Why do opinions need to resonate with our actions?
+Judgmental attitudes not only describe our lived experiences but also motivate behavior.

-If there was one perfect mental process to sum up what we are going through, then probably attitudes would do the best job.
-Research shows that attitudes become relevant for both life‐enhancing and life‐threatening behaviours, while positive attitudes have been associated with successful ageing in late life.
+If there were one mental process capable of summing up what we are going through, attitudes might be the best candidate.
+Research shows that attitudes are relevant to both life-enhancing and life-threatening behaviors, while positive attitudes have been associated with successful aging in later life.

 Left with no options?

-Distress does not only require change, but it may also cause rejection.
-When a proactive way of coping cannot be pursued, then the problem is more likely to be avoided by engaging in maladaptive behaviours such as substance abuse.
+Distress not only demands change — it can also lead to rejection.
+When proactive coping strategies can’t be pursued, people are more likely to avoid problems altogether, often turning to maladaptive behaviors such as substance abuse.

-All that our mind needs is relevant resources for accurate judgments, as when we lack what it takes, we start feeling hopeless, a vulnerable mental state for suicide ideation.
+What our mind needs is access to relevant resources for accurate judgment.
+When we lack those resources, we may start feeling hopeless, a vulnerable mental state associated with suicidal ideation.

-Personal exhaustion is one of the reasons why judgmental thinking is worth reviewing, as a demanding mindset requires a change which is beyond your control.
-Navigating with high standards will only subject you to the curse of irrational thinking, as supply should meet demand in our mind as well.
+Personal exhaustion is one reason why judgmental thinking is worth re-evaluating.
+A demanding mindset can require changes that feel beyond your control.
+Navigating life with unrealistically high standards may subject you to the curse of irrational thinking, as supply should meet demand in our mind as well.

-However, judgments become less threatening with an open mind, and focusing on the process and not on the source of our distress may help accept, and commit to a plan for action.
+However, judgments become less threatening with an open mind.
+Focusing on the process (not just on the source of your distress) can help you accept and commit to a meaningful action plan.

 Who is there to blame?

-We see our own mistakes as being situational but someone else's mistakes as personal, and so we attribute their mistakes to their own traits and abilities which, to our own benefit, are less likely to change.
-And we do it with no guilt, as judgment should always be on our side.
-However, better mind your ambitions, as struggling to change others will end up changing yourself.
+We tend to see our own mistakes as situational, but view others’ mistakes as personal.
+We attribute their failures to fixed traits and abilities — which, to our own benefit, are seen as less likely to change.
+And we often do this without guilt, believing judgment is on our side.
+But be cautious: the more you try to change others, the more you risk changing yourself.

-Thinking goes beyond meaning, and it will influence the way we feel and act.
-Unfortunately, the more we think about a given topic, the more convinced we are of the importance of our beliefs.
-For example, abilities, prospects and chances of success are some of the factors overestimated by most CEOs due to the overconfidence bias.
+Thinking goes beyond meaning — it shapes how we feel and act.
+Unfortunately, the more we think about a given topic, the more convinced we become of the importance of our beliefs.
+For example, abilities, prospects, and chances of success are commonly overestimated by CEOs due to the overconfidence bias.

-No matter how much we trust, agree or fight for our beliefs, there is no need to be harsh on ourselves or others.
-The judgmental switch is a meaning-making crossroad, which reminds you to be at peace with yourself and stay humble along the journey.
-As Thomas Merton says, pride makes us artificial and humility makes us real.
+No matter how much we trust, agree with, or fight for our beliefs, there's no need to be harsh with ourselves or others.
+The judgmental switch is a meaning-making crossroad, one that reminds you to be at peace with yourself and stay humble along the journey.
+As Thomas Merton said, “Pride makes us artificial and humility makes us real.”